monero-ecosystem/monero-python/docs/source/wallet.rst

 addresses.
 The ``Wallet.new_account()`` and ``Account.new_address()`` will
 create new instances.

-(This snippet, will fail on Monero v0.11.x)
+(This snippet will fail on Monero v0.11.x)

 .. code-block:: python